rsdoiel/schemathing-js/README.md

 params: _an object_ (required)

 Overwrite and add additional properties passed into morph (except _id, merge _isA list)

+## rendering options

+schemething relies on mote-js for implementing handlebars templates and rendering html.

+### toHTML()

+params: _options_ (optional) an array of attribute strings (e.g. ['id="myid"', 'class="myclass"'])

+Render the default template with mote into HTML adding necessary attributes to outer div.

 # A theoretical example using the module in NodeJS